The Lost World (Crichton novel): Plot

-Later, while inspecting the nest, Malcolm finds that one of the infants had been injured and has a broken leg.
-He instructs Eddie to kill it because it has no chance of surviving in the wild.
-However, Eddie refuses to obey him, surreptitiously bringing it to the trailer instead.
-When the group discovers this, Malcolm and Harding grudgingly agree to set a cast around its leg while the rest of the group goes to the "high hide", an enclosed blind that is set above the ground on scaffolding.
-As night approaches, the Velociraptors emerge from the jungle and kill King as he tries to escape.
-As Malcolm and Harding finish setting the T. rexs leg, the parents come looking for their infant and attack the trailers, pushing one of them over a cliff and injuring Malcolm.
-Thorne rescues Malcolm and Harding, while the raptors attack the high hide and kill Eddie.
-Arby, trapped in a survival cage, is captured by the raptors but is later rescued by Thorne, Kelly and Harding after retrieving the key to the cage.
+Later, while inspecting the Rex nest, Malcolm finds the injured infant and instructs Eddie to kill it.
+However, Eddie refuses, and Malcolm and Harding begrudgingly agree to set its bone while the rest of the group goes to the high-hide.
+From the high-hide, the group witnesses the Velociraptors attacking & killing King.
+While Malcolm and Harding finish setting the T. rexs leg, the parents come looking for their infant and attack the trailers, pushing one over a cliff and badly injuring Malcolm.

+Thorne leaves to rescue Malcolm and Harding.
+Meanwhile, the raptors attack the high-hide and kill Eddie.
+Arby falls down but saves himself by jumping into a cylindrical survival cage.
+The raptors roll the cage away, and one raptor runs off with the key stuck in its mouth.
+Thorne and Sarah come back to the hide, while Malcolm stays in the remaining trailer drugged with Morphine.
+Using the electric motorcycle, Harding and Kelly chase the raptor with the key through the fields, eventually shooting it and recovering the key.

+Meanwhile, Thorne and Levine use the Jeep to track the other raptors to their nest.
+They soon reach the nest and are attacked by the raptors.
+Thorne grabs Arby's cage and they flee.
+They make it the worker village and the raptors give up their pursuit.
+Kelly and Harding take the motorcycle and go fetch Malcolm.
+At the trailer, the raptors return, but Harding, Kelly, and Malcolm escape using gas grenades.

-The group later takes refuge in the general store of the old InGen worker village.
+The group, reunited, takes refuge in the general store of the old InGen worker village.
 They formulate a plan to reach the landing site where the helicopter is set to meet them in the morning.
-While venturing out into the village to search for fuel, Thorne encounters a pair of Carnotaurus, which Levine and Harding drive away by shining their lights on them and making them change their skin patterns too fast.
+Thorne ventures out into the village in search of fuel but stumbles across a pair of Carnotaurus, which he notices are capable of changing color, like chameleons.
+Levine and Harding rescue Thorne by disorienting the two Carnotaurus by flashing lights in their eyes.